-Beyond the Library, the Conservation Division furthers the field of conservation by hosting advanced conservation internships and fellowships -- in which emerging conservators spend a year in the conservation laboratories to complete or further their graduate education -- and with a staff active in research and publishing.
+Beyond the Library, the Conservation Division furthers the field of conservation by hosting advanced conservation internships -- in which conservation program students spend a year in the conservation laboratories to complete their graduate education -- and with a staff active in research and publishing.

-Several prints required conservation treatment for the Library's 2012 exhibit, Sakura: Cherry Blossoms as Living Symbols of Friendship.
-The treatment of Torii Kiyonaga's "Two Beauties under a Cherry Tree" (1782-83), which included removing the print from an old mount and selective reversion of blackened red lead pigment, provided an opportunity to investigate the materials and techniques of its production and resulted in a related study, Characterization and Identification of Colorants in a Japanese Pillar Print.
+The treatment of Torii Kiyonaga's "Two Beauties under a Cherry Tree" (1782-83) for the Library's 2012 exhibit, Sakura: Cherry Blossoms as Living Symbols of Friendship, included selective reversion of blackened red lead pigment and provided an opportunity to investigate the materials and techniques of its production, which resulted in a related study, Characterization and Identification of Colorants in a Japanese Pillar Print.

-To celebrate the Library’s Bicentennial, Congress conceived the Local Legacies Project to document the creative arts, crafts, and customs found across the United States in the spring of 2000.
-Congress members and their constituents sent the Library's American Folklife Center thousands of objects, including clothing, toys, buttons, food, and other unusual library collection items.
-The diversity and unusual format of the materials required various innovative, but efficient housing solutions that served the dual needs of preservation and access.
+To celebrate the Library’s Bicentennial, in 2000 Congress conceived the Local Legacies Project to document the creative arts, crafts, and customs found across the United States.
+Congress members and their constituents sent the Library's American Folklife Center thousands of objects, including clothing, toys, buttons, food, and other items unusual for library collections.
+The range of items required various innovative, but efficient, housing solutions to serve the dual needs of preservation and access.